banesullivan/banesullivan/README.md

 Hi, I'm Bane.
-I build tools and platforms that make complex spatial data intuitive and accessible.
+I build software that makes complex spatial data intuitive and accessible.

 I co-created [PyVista](https://pyvista.org) and have spent my career at the intersection of 3D visualization, geospatial data, and reproducible workflows.
 My open-source work reaches 1M+ monthly downloads and adoption across thousands of codebases.